The following glossary is a joint effort between Grant &

 - In the research arena, it generally refers to the process of providing assurances and other information at the point that it is needed.
 For example, NIH requires various approvals and assurances prior to an award being made, but not at the proposal stage.

-level of support provided by the funding agency.
-Such funds must be identified by the donor or funding source for use as matching
+- Matching funds, (also known as cost sharing) if required by the funding agency, represent non-federal funding sources which increase the level of support provided by the funding agency for a project.
+When such funds are provided by external sources they must be identified and authorized by the donor or funding source for use as matching funds.

 - Modified Total Direct Costs (MTDC)Top ↑